djplaner/blog/docs/2015/01/22/a-proposal-for-fixing-whats-broken-with-ed-tech-support-in-some-universities/index.md

 ---
-title: "A proposal for fixing what&#039;s broken with ed tech support in some universities"
+title: A proposal for fixing what's broken with ed tech support in some universities
 date: 2015-01-22 11:57:49+10:00
 categories: ['academicdevelopment', 'bad', 'elearning']
 type: post